stain/ro-crate-paper/manuscript.md

 [^2]:
     **Limitations:** Contextual entities not related from the RO-Crate (e.g. using inverse relations to a data entity) would not be covered by the single direction $Mentions(R, s)$ production rule; see [issue 122](https://github.com/ResearchObject/ro-crate/issues/122).
 The `datePublished(e, d)` rule do not include syntax checks for the ISO 8601 datetime format.
 Compared with RO-Crate examples, this generated JSON-LD does not use a `@context` as the IRIs are produced unshortened, a post-step could do JSON-LD Flattening with a versioned RO-Crate context.
 The `@type` expansion is included for clarity, even though this is also implied by the `type(e, t)` expansion to `Relation(e, xsd:type)`.
+[^7]:
+  This simplification does not cover the extensive list of literal datatypes built-in to RDF 1.1, only strings and decimal real numbers.
+Likewise, language of literals are not included.
 [^8]:
    The full list of types, relations and attribute properties from the RO-Crate specification are not included.
 Examples shown include `datePublished`, `CreativeWork` and `name`.
 [^9]: